abdulmalikkambarov/UzWordCriteriaMatcher/README.md

 ## Usage

 When you run the `inference.py`, you will be prompted to enter your text.
-After entering your prompt (for example, "o harfi bilan boshlanadigan, a harfi bilan tugaydigan, l 2-harfi bõlgan va jami 4 ta harfdan tashkil topgan sõzlarni top"), the script will process the input and provide you with a message like this:
+After entering your prompt (for example, "o harfi bilan boshlanadigan, a harfi bilan tugaydigan, l 2-harfi bõlgan va jami 4 ta harfdan tashkil topgan sõzlarni top" -- "find words that start with 'o,' end with 'a,' have 'l' as the second letter, and consist of a total of 4 letters"), the script will process the input and provide you with a message like this:

 ![](./images/example.png)